Prathyusha632/prathyushavanga.github.io/README.md

 - Cloud & DevOps proficiency, with hands-on experience in **AWS, Google Cloud Platform (GCP), Terraform, and Docker** for efficient **deployment** and **infrastructure management**.
 - Hands-on experience with **AWS services** such as **EC2, S3, Lambda, API Gateway, RDS, DynamoDB, CloudWatch, IAM**, and **GCP services** including **Compute Engine, Cloud Storage (GCS), and Cloud Run**.
 - Expertise in designing and optimizing **RESTful APIs** and **Microservices Architecture**, ensuring scalable and efficient system communication.
-- Proficient in **CI/CD pipelines**, using tools like **Jenkins, GitHub Actions, and Maven** to automate testing, deployment, and continuous integration.
 - Strong background in **containerization technologies (Docker, Kubernetes, GKE)**, ensuring seamless deployment and application scaling.
 - Skilled in **infrastructure-as-code (IaC)** using **Terraform**, automating provisioning and resource management on **AWS & GCP**.
-- Experience in financial and eCommerce domains, developing applications that comply with **regulatory standards like PCI-DSS and GDPR**.
-- Adept at working in **Agile environments**, collaborating with **cross-functional teams** to deliver high-quality, business-driven solutions.

 ## Technical Skills

 **Languages:**
 Java, JavaScript, Python, C, C++, SQL

-**Methodologies:**
-Agile, Scrum, Test-Driven Development (TDD), Continuous Integration/Continuous Deployment (CI/CD)

 **Databases:**
 MySQL, PostgreSQL, DB2, MongoDB, Google Cloud Datastore